dataengineeryusuf-afk/sql-database-practice-exercises/README.md

-# sql-database-practice-exercises
+# SQL Database Practice Exercises
 A complete SQL practice project with database creation, sample data, and 100+ beginner to advanced SQL queries using joins, subqueries, date functions, aggregation, and more.
-# SQL Database Practice Exercises

 This project contains SQL scripts for practicing database concepts such as:
 - Creating databases and tables
 - Writing DML (INSERT, UPDATE, DELETE)